rust-lang/rfcs/text/0000-get-mut-refs.md

             Some(MaybeUninit::array_assume_init(res))
         }
     }

-    /// If `key` is not in `self` return None, otherwise return Some tuple
-    /// of the pointer to the start of the collection of Values and an
-    /// offset number of elements within.
-This is needed for ZSTs. fn get_mut_ptr<'a>(
-        &'a mut self,
-        key: Key
-    ) -> Option<Self::RawEntry>;
 }
 ```

-- The default implementation is present to make this feature easier for implementors to use.
+- The default implementation is present to make this feature easier for implementers to use.
 - Because of the default implementation there is an `unsafe trait` to abstract over the type used for `RawEntry`.
 - This allows for the easy adding of new impls.
 - `RawEntry` is also required to correctly handle ZSTs, because two different ZSTs of the same type can exist at the same memory address.